abhipsamishra032/React_Webpack_Example/README.md

-This is a simple react-redux project and webpack is being used for configuration.
+This is a simple react project and webpack is being used for configuration.

 Easy to understand and easy to follow.